infar-buw/parametric-planning-catalogue/docs/ModuleAnalysis/Scoring.md

 parent: Analysis Modules
 id: m-a-005
 using: [m-a-001, m-a-003, m-a-002]
+summary: Compares numbers of a dataset with preferred number and derives a score from difference.
 nav_order: 1
 ---

-Compares numbers of a dataset with preferred number and derives a score from difference.

 ## Setup